MSc in Health Policy

 The application deadline for this programme is 5 July 2021.

-Welcome to the web pages for the taught Masters programme in Health Policy, which is delivered by the Global Public Health Unit.
+Welcome to the web pages for the taught Masters programme in Health Policy, which is delivered by the Global Health Policy Unit.
 These pages provide key information about this exciting and innovative MSc programme.

 Welcome message from the Programme Director

 The MSc Health Policy will gie you the skills to address the key challenges in health policy.
 Both state and non-state actors grapple with how best to promote the health of communities and populations, including the most effective strategies for preventing disease, ensuring efficient and high quality health care, and reducing health inequalities.

 These challenges extend beyond the traditional domain of the health sector, requiring engagement with economic and social policy and a range of non-state actors including third sector organisations, commercial interests and international agencies.

 The MSc is designed for individuals interested in a wide range of health-related roles including government and international agencies, health advocacy, healthcare administration and delivery, consultancies, advisory roles, the commercial sector, and health-related research.
 Within the programme there is scope for you to specialise in either health systems or health inequalities, or to follow a broad policy stream.